Embiid scores 34, 76ers beat Nets 110-102 in Durant's return

 But Embiid converted a tiebreaking three-point play with 3:14 remaining and Tyrese Maxey and Seth Curry hit 3-pointers to send the 76ers to their third straight victory.

-“Tonight’s game was fun to be a part of but I think we shot ourselves in the foot throughout this game,” Durant said.
-“But it’s good to be back.”
+Embiid clinched it with a follow shot while being fouled.
+He and Durant then both received technical fouls and the center was jawing with the Nets as the game ended, waving his arm to send them off the floor.

-James Harden had 33 points, 14 rebounds and 10 assists for his sixth triple-double, continuing his strong stretch since returning from a three-game absence in health and safety protocols.
+James Harden had 33 points, 14 rebounds and 10 assists for the Nets, continuing his strong stretch since returning from a three-game absence in health and safety protocols.
 But the Nets had no good answer for Embiid all night.

 Maxey added five 3-pointers and 25 points, while Curry scored 17 for the 76ers, who were led by assistant coach Dan Burke after Doc Rivers was placed in health and safety protocols earlier Thursday.